openspim/openspim.github.io/µOpenSPIM.md

 1. <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Z-start:</span>&nbsp;Clicking this button will mark the current z stepper motor position as the beginning of a desired z-stack.
 2. <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Z-end:</span>&nbsp;Clicking this button will mark the current z stepper motor position as the end of a desired z-stack.
 3. <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Go to centre:</span>&nbsp;Clicking this button will move the stage Z into the centre of the defined z-stack.
-4. <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Add stack position:</span>&nbsp;Clicking this button will add a row to the end of the positions table that will include the X, Y, and R positions together with the two z-stack positions (Z-start and Z-end) and the Z step size value.</br>
+4. <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Add Z-stack:</span>&nbsp;Clicking this button will add a row to the end of the positions table that will include the X, Y, and R positions together with the two z-stack positions (Z-start and Z-end) and the Z step size value.</br>
+-   It is possible to manually change any positional values by double-clicking on one of the positional entries.
+Note that this can be done during an ongoing imaging session.
+5. <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">New Z-stack:</span>&nbsp;Clicking this button will clear all previously locked Z-stack values in order to define a new Z-stack.</br>
 -   It is possible to manually change any positional values by double-clicking on one of the positional entries.
 Note that this can be done during an ongoing imaging session.

 In order to overwrite all positional values with the current positions of the stepper motors simply select any previously created position entry and press the “Update position” button.

 <span style="color:#FF00FF; background-color:#DCDCDC; font-weight:bold">(C)</span> **Time points**</br>